genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 This script enables you to navigate through the database tables from the command line.

-Syntax:
+Once inside `DbMon`, you can run the command 'help', which shows all the available DbMon commands.
+To get help on a specific command, run `help _command_`.

+**DbMon --quietMode** does database changes without triggering real-time updates in update queue layer

+### Syntax

 ```bash
 DbMon
 ```

-Once inside DbMon, you can run the command **help**, which shows all the available DbMon commands.
+ds.

 ```bash
 ==================================